UVA Reading Professional Development

 School divisions may contract with UVA Reading to offer customized non-credit professional development through multiple modalities: online, in-person, or hybrid.
-The non-credit professional development opportunities include: EDNC 4501, Workshops, Literacy Program Evaluations, and Coaching.
-Contact Jesse Philips at [email protected] to create a custom professional development offering for your school division.
+The non-credit professional development opportunities include: Online Noncredit Courses, Workshops, Coaching, and Mentoring.
+Contact Emma Pearson at email@example.com to create a custom professional development offering for your school division.

-University of Virginia (UVA) offers on-site coaching designed to meet the unique and specific needs of your school.
+University of Virginia (UVA) offers coaching designed to meet the unique and specific needs of your school.
 Meet with a team from UVA to craft a coaching experience that will provide your staff with the tools they need to implement best practices in literacy instruction.
 Models might include observations and feedback, professional development training, and/or side-by-side coaching.
 Schools receive ongoing feedback and recommendations for strengthening their existing literacy instruction.
 Coaching availability is dependent on the location of the district.

 "A strength of the coaching experience was the immediate feedback, one-on-one help with student grouping, and attention to what could realistically happen in the classroom." -Sara, Elementary Classroom Teacher, Caroline County Public Schools

 "The coach was very knowledgeable about all the subject matter.
 She gave positive feedback while at the same time explaining what the teachers could be doing to strengthen instruction." -Jennifer, Elementary Reading Specialist, Richmond County Public Schools

 More information coming soon!

 Interested in learning more about reading instruction based in science?

 For a limited time, individuals can try out our course

 "Science-Based Reading Instruction: Components of Skilled Reading" for FREE*

 The course will run from October 1-31, 2022.
 Sign-ups are open now.